 There is a long-standing belief that drug addiction and poverty go hand in hand.
 In some cases, poverty causes addiction and also the other way around.
 When people become excluded from the state, society and even family, they become upset and have more likely to be addicted in different ways.
 It is observed that, when someone doesn't have job or has little income to maintain their family, they may become mentally upset and fall into drug addiction.

+- - -

+Description:

 People with lower incomes or those who live in environments that are not conducive to economic growth, are more at risk of falling victim to drug abuse.
 The relationship between addiction and poverty is complicated.
 Lower income people are slightly more likely to struggle with drug or alcohol abuse, but this doesn't necessarily mean that poverty always causes addiction.
 In most cases, financial troubles are the result of a substance use disorder.
 In Bangladesh, worrying about how to afford shelter, food, and other basic needs causes a tremendous amount of mental stress and may lead to drug addiction.
 When poor people struggle to make ends meet, there is a great temptation to turn to drugs or alcohol to temporarily escape from such problems.

-- My husband sells all the assets from our home to take drugs.
-We don't have anything valuable in our house.
-(People in Poverty) - Many people in our area are used to living with the drug business.
-Drugs are very much a part of our society, which is one of the core causes of increasing criminal activity and also family turmoil.
-(People in Poverty) - My boy steals my hard-earned money and savings to take drugs.
-All my efforts are going to waste.
-(People in Poverty) - People are getting involved in criminal activities like stealing, hijacking, snitching so that they can arrange to get their drug money.
-(Practitioners) - Some people are in the drug business as their profession, because they don't have any other job to do or they don't get any support from society.
-(Practitioners) - If children do not get money from their parents for doing drugs they became very much rebellious towards their families.
-They don't listen to their families anymore.
-(Academics)
+"My husband sells all the assets from our home to take drugs.
+We don't have anything valuable in our house." - People in Poverty "Many people in our area are used to living with the drug business.
+Drugs are very much a part of our society, which is one of the core causes of increasing criminal activity and also family turmoil." - People in Poverty "People are getting involved in criminal activities like stealing, hijacking, snitching so that they can arrange to get their drug money." - Practitioners "If children do not get money from their parents for doing drugs they became very much rebellious towards their families.
+They don't listen to their families anymore." - Academics Characteristics:

-Criminal vagabond activity; spend all their money on drugs; marijuana, heroin and other addictive products are available; beat wives when addicted increased stealing; gambling; an addicted child doesn't listen to his parent etc.
+Criminal vagabond activity; spend all their money on drugs; marijuana, heroin and other addictive products are available; beat wives when addicted' increased stealing; gambling; an addicted child doesn't listen to his parent etc. "My boy steals my hard-earned money and savings to take drugs.
+All my efforts are going to waste." - People in Poverty Over Population

-IX.
-Over Population